wellcomecollection/bag-browser/README.md

 4. Get some AWS credentials that have read access to the *wellcomedigitalstorage* account.

-5. (Optional) Get a copy of the `bags.db` database from somebody else who already has it locally.
+5. Get a copy of the `bags.db` database from Alex, and save it in the repository (the same folder as this README file).

-    You can build a copy yourself, it just takes a while.
+    If you can't get a copy from Alex, build one yourself with the instructions "Refreshing the database of bags" below.